-In the spirit of Denver’s ongoing East Central and East Area neighborhood plans, were hoping to illustrate what Denver’s high level tax priorities towards suburban concrete and asphalt look like in real life?
+In the spirit of Denver’s ongoing East Central and East Area neighborhood plans, we’re hoping to illustrate what Denver’s high level tax priorities towards suburban concrete and asphalt look like in real life?

 As many of our readers already know, Denver, like most american cities openly embraced a growth ponzi scheme following world war II which allowed cities to grow fast and wide.
 Unfortunately, along the way we forgot to ask whether this new development was able to pay for the ongoing infrastructure maintenance to service these miles of roads, sidewalks, sewer systems, stormwater systems, schools, fire & police departments, and lots and lots of free storage spaces for private vehicles on public property.
-Unfortunately, the property tax paid by Denver’s suburban property owner’s rarely pays the bill for accessing and servicing their infrastructurally inefficient properties, and Denver looks like this when it comes to paying the infrastructure bill with property tax:
+Unfortunately, the property tax paid by Denver’s suburban property owner’s rarely pays the bill for accessing, maintaining, and servicing their infrastructurally inefficient properties, and Denver looks like this when it comes to paying the infrastructure bill with property tax:

 This typically gets more exacerbated the further from downtown that we get: